 - Uses safe materials such as water-based inks

 - It is a clean process compare to screen printing which requires considerable amounts of water and ink.

 - DTG printers are expensive.
 The top-of-the-line Kornit Atlases are $950,000 each.

 - Not optimal for large orders since the t-shirt printing process can be slow, and production costs stack up

 - Inks are delicate

-- It doesn’t work on all types of T-shirts — garments used for DTG must have at least 50% cotton, so it absorbs the pigments in the way it is supposed to.
+- It doesn’t work on all types of T-shirts — garments used for DTG must have at least 50% cotton.
+So it absorbs the pigments in the way it is suppose to.